Mahek Chahal: Bigg Boss and more (2011–2018)

 In 2011, she was participated in Colors TV's reality show Bigg Boss in its 5th season where she survived fifteen weeks and emerged as the runner-up.
 Chahal was also featured in Norwegian reality show Fristet in same year.

 She then did an item number in the comedy film Yamla Pagla Deewana (2011).
 She also starred in Karar: The Deal (2014).
 Chahal launched her clothing line Mahek Chahal clothing in Norway.
-She was again appeared in Colors TV's reality show Bigg Boss Halla Bol in 2015 where she came as a Challenger she stayed there three weeks until got evicted by facing public votes.
+She again appeared in Colors TV's reality show Bigg Boss Halla Bol in 2015 where she came as a Challenger.
+She stayed there three weeks until got evicted by facing public votes.

 Chahal was also seen as contestant in Power couple along with Ashmit Patel.
 She then did item number in Tamil film Gethu and later appeared as guest in comedy show Comedy Nights Bachao.

 In 2016, she was seen portraying Manjulika an antagonist in Colors TV's supernatural thriller Kavach.
 In 2018 she was appererad in Hindi film Nirdosh.
 It was reported that she would appear as the dancer in Ek Thi Rani Ek Tha Raavan, but Sara Khan was cast for the cameo appearance.

 Television comeback 2021–present

 She was seen as contestant in stunt-based reality show Fear Factor: Khatron Ke Khiladi 11 which is film in Cape Town, South Africa where she finished at 11th place.

 Recently, she was seen portraying Shesh Naagin Mahek Gujral the antagonist in Ekta Kapoor's popular supernatural thriller franchise Naagin 6 on Colors TV.
+Naagin 6 turned out to be the longest running season of the popular franchise.
+For portraying Mahek Gujral in Naagin 6, Chahal earned widespread acclaim and recognition.
+Her fierce looks and dialogue delivery made her character very popular among the audiences.
+For which she received numerous accolades including Indian Telly Award for Best Actress in a Negative Role Popular.